 His practice REALMS explores the capacity of place-based knowledge and practice to inform resiliency building in the physical environment.
 REALMS operates in hinterlands where place-based practices remain, utilizing anthropological field methods to inform design practice.
 It is built through collaborative processes founded in the agency of people and place, using local resources and working within existing systems of worship, transhumance, and beyond.
 It also recognizes the importance of cultural memory and sacred meaning in the function and continued viability of hinterland landscapes.

 As a Fulbright scholar, Dane will continue to develop this model of research and design practice in Upper Mustang, including study of field methodologies from anthropology and ethnography.
 Through immersive site study over the course of 7 months, his research will document the practices, forms, and beliefs that define this landscape.
 It will also explore the emergence of conflicts between place-based practices and contemporary infrastructures with the ultimate intention of building design proposals which emphasize the necessary role of the ancient within the contemporary landscape.

-Ph.D. candidate in Environmental Life Sciences at Arizona State University in Tempe, Arizona.
+Ph.D. candidate, Environmental Life Sciences, Arizona State University, Tempe, Arizona.